Toyota concept vehicles (2000–2009)

-Toyota concept vehicles are transportation devices manufactured or designed by automobile company Toyota from 2000 to 2009.
-As their name suggests, these vehicles were concepts, and, as such, many were never released to dealerships.
+Automobile company Toyota designed and manufactured concept vehicles from 2000 to 2009.
+These vehicles were concepts and were never released to dealerships.
 Many were developed in conjunction with other corporations such as Sony or Subaru.

 Yaris Cabrio Concept (2000)

-The Yaris Cabrio Concept was a 2-door convertible presented at the March 2000 Geneva Motor Show.
+The Yaris Cabrio Concept was a two-door convertible presented at the March 2000 Geneva Motor Show.
 The Yaris Cabrio featured a fabric roof.
 It never reached the production stage.

 Celica Ultimate Concept (2000)

 The Toyota Celica Ultimate Concept was introduced in 2000.
 The project was a collaboration between Toyota and Rod Millen Motorsports.
 The Ultimate Concept uses the body from a seventh generation Celica GT-S, but the powertrain and all-wheel drive system from a prior generation Celica GT-Four.
 The turbocharged inline-four engine from the GT-Four was modified to produce 497 hp at 8,000 rpm and 340 lbft of torque at 5,500 rpm.
 During testing, Millen was reportedly able to achieve a 0-60 mph time of 4.9 seconds, a 60-100 mph time of 6.7 seconds, and a 1/4 mile time of 13.3 seconds at 108 mph.
 Millen says these figures were limited by turbo lag and the 5-speed manual transmission from the donor car.
 The concept also features redesigned front and rear suspension, upgraded brakes, and a fuel cell in the trunk.
 Most of the stock interior from the seventh-generation Celica was kept, with modifications such as an integrated and mostly hidden roll cage, Recaro seats with racing harnesses, no rear seats, and a race-style LED tachometer to keep up with the faster revving engine.
 The exterior of the car has also been restyled with a new body kit, hood, spoiler and wheels.